-Understanding the Impact of Potential Federal Funding Cuts to Medicaid
+Understanding the Impact of Federal Funding Cuts to Medicaid

 The resources on this page help stakeholders understand how potential federal funding cuts will impact Medicaid, which covers 1 in 4 Coloradans.